 A comprehensive, up-to-date travel guide for your selected destination showing you the best do and see activities, restaurants, cafés, nightlife, shopping and much more.*this will be downloaded as a PDF.

 If you're planning on travelling to this destination, let us tempt you with hundreds of bookable activities, shows, attractions, tours & restaurants.
 Tempt me →

 Dubai has transformed from a humble fishing village to one of the most cosmopolitan and innovative cities in the world today.
 Tracing its origins back to 3,000 BC, Dubai's inhabitants made their livelihood from fishing, pearl diving, boat building and sea trading, before the discovery of oil in the late 1960s.
 In 1971, Dubai joined its neighbours to form the United Arab Emirates, safeguarding the area's prosperity.

 The currency in Dubai is the dirham (AED or Arab Emirate Dirham).
-One dirham is divided into 100 fils and a US dollar is worth around AED3.67.
+One dirham is divided into 100 fils.

 Dubai, United Arab Emirates